-1. By enrolling on a course, you are agreeing to pay the total price due for the whole course, any accreditation fee and an annual registration fee, including all outstanding balances, should you withdraw.
+1. By enrolling on a course, you are agreeing to pay the total price due for the whole course and any accreditation fee, including all outstanding balances, should you withdraw.
 This applies to all courses, including those funded by a 19+ Advanced Learner loan.
-The fee must be paid by the start date of the course or the loan agreed by 6 weeks after the start date of the course.
+The fee must be paid by the start date of the course or the loan agreed no later than 6 weeks after the start date of the course.

-3. Any additional costs for exam fees will be notified by your tutor.
+3. Any additional costs applied by awarding organisations for exam fees will be notified by your tutor.

-4. Where there are outstanding fees, other than agreed future direct debit instalments, we may refuse entry to the class until such fees have been paid.
+4. Where there are outstanding fees, other than agreed future direct debit instalments, we may refuse entry to the class and exam registration until such fees have been paid.

-6. If your qualification course is over £150 you can pay by 3 monthly instalments, during the first 3 months of your course.
+6. If your qualification course is over £150 you can pay by 3 monthly instalments, during the first 3 months of your course, provided the course length exceeds the instalment period.
 For example in term 1 this will be September, October and November.
 If the fee is not paid following the agreed timescale, you will be invoiced for the monies outstanding.

 7. Where fee concessions are claimed, you will need to provide the necessary documentary evidence to demonstrate eligibility for this fee reduction.
 Should this not be received within two weeks of the enrolment date, the full fee becomes payable.
 We will contact you in order to obtain payment via debit or credit card.